25 Jul Airport Design: Terrazzo Upgrades the Passenger Experience

 This alone has made terrazzo the material of choice for new airport construction and airport renovation projects.
 However, terrazzo offers much more than durability.

 Terrazzo also offers airports the opportunity to add patterns and images to the floor, often displaying artwork that highlights the city’s history and culture.
 The terrazzo floor along with Interconnect, the digital art piece adds beauty throughout Concourse A. These additions create a space that is innovative and forward-thinking, engaging travelers from Charlotte to their next destinations.

 Concord Terrazzo Company is a manufacturer of high-quality and innovative terrazzo products.
 Our company supplies TERRAZZCO Brand Products epoxy resin, aggregates, and precast terrazzo for institutional, commercial and industrial projects.
-To speak with a Concord Terrazzo Company representative about our involvement in the Concourse A renovation at Charlotte Douglas International Airport, please write to us at email@example.com.
+To speak with Concord Terrazzo Company about our involvement in the Concourse A renovation at Charlotte Douglas International Airport, please write to us at firstname.lastname@example.org.